ros2/ros2_documentation/source/Concepts/Intermediate/About-Different-Middleware-Vendors.rst

 ----------------------------

 The ROS 2 binary releases for currently active distros have built-in support for several RMW implementations out of the box (Fast DDS, RTI Connext Pro, Eclipse Cyclone DDS, GurumNetworks GurumDDS).
-Beginning with ROS 2 Kilted, this also includes Eclipse Zenoh.
+Beginning with ROS 2 Kilted Kaiju, this also includes Eclipse Zenoh.
 The default is Fast DDS, which works without any additional installation steps because we distribute it with our binary packages.

 RMWs other than Fast DDS, like Cyclone DDS, Connext or GurumDDS can be enabled by :doc:`installing additional packages <../../Installation/RMW-Implementations>`, and without having to rebuild anything or replace any existing packages.